Mohammad Bagheri (general): Careers

-In October 2017, he visited Iranian troops in Aleppo province in northern Syria.
+In October 2017, he visited Iranian troops in Aleppo Governorate in northern Syria.

 In February 2022, Bagheri announced that Iran would continue advancing its ballistic missile programme, both "in terms of quantity and quality".

 On 21 October 2022, a White House press release stated that Iranian troops were in Crimea assisting Russia in launching drone attacks.
 Bagheri was the commander overseeing the Iranian army branches supplying Russia with drones.

 On 3 December 2023, Bagheri suggested during meetings in Baghdad that Iran might directly intervene in the escalating tensions with the United States, in support of efforts to expel American forces from the region.

 On 17 April 2025, Bagheri held talks in Tehran with Saudi Arabia’s Minister of Defense, Khalid bin Salman Al Saud, in the highest profile talks between the two countries in decades.

-Mohammad Bagheri held significant responsibilities during the Iran-Iraq War.
+Mohammad Bagheri held significant responsibilities during the Iran–Iraq War.
 After the war ended, he remained committed to his path and continued to serve the Islamic Republic of Iran.
 His military and academic background includes: